Joy879/Citrone_part_2/js_basics/README.md

        This means that variables are checked against types only when the program is executing.
        Examples of programming languages are Python, JavaScript, Lisp, PHP, Ruby, Perl

-- Differentiate between the JavaScript data types ‘null’ and ‘undefined&nbsp;
+- Differentiate between the JavaScript data types ‘null’ and ‘undefined&nbsp'

+       undefined means a variable has been declared but has not yet been assigned a value null is an assignment value.
+It can be assigned to a variable as a representation of no value